 - Take at least two Umoja-UBAKA identified courses per semester

-- Attend at least three Umoja-UBAKA campus events per semester
+- Attend at least three Umoja-UBAKA workshops or other activities per semester